cvmiller/v6disc/README.md

 With 18,446,744,073,709,551,616 (2^64) potential addresses on a LAN segment, the old brute force method of scanning every address (e.g. with nnap) quickly becomes impractical.
 Even with version 7 of `nmap`, scanning a /64 still **takes a week**! `v6disc.sh` scans a /64 less than **2 seconds**.

 #### IPv6 under the hood
 Each IPv6 node joins the multicast IPv6 all_notes group (FF02::1), one only needs to ping6 this group to determine which hosts are on the link.
-However, that only yields link-local addresses.
+Pinging using the host Global Unicast Address (GUA) will yield GUAs in that prefix, including hosts which use DHCPv6.

-Also understanding how SLAAC addresses are formed from MAC addresses, the v6disc script can "guess" the globally routeable addresses of each host (based on RFC 4862).
-With the advent of [RFC 7217](https://tools.ietf.org/html/rfc7217), a cryptographic method of creating a Global Unicast Address (GUA), another method using **avahi** or bonjour is used (if installed).
+As of version 1.3, v6disc no longer guesses SLAAC addresses based on MAC addresses (based on RFC 4862).
+The script will also use **avahi** or bonjour (if installed).

+With [RFC 7217](https://tools.ietf.org/html/rfc7217) (A Method for Generating Semantically Opaque Interface Identifiers with IPv6 Stateless Address Autoconfiguration (SLAAC)) the GUA is more random (e.g. Mac OSX Sierra, aka 10.12).
+Because RFC 7217 GUA addresses are not guessable, `v6disc.sh` uses the local GUA to discover them (as of version 1.3)

-If multiple interfaces are detected, script will also query neighbour table, and display DHCPv6 addresses from the table.
-This works best when run on a router, since DHCPv6 hosts will usually request data through the router.
+If multiple interfaces are detected, script will query each interface, good for running on routers (tested on OpenWRT 15.05.1)

 #### Why Bash?
 Bash is terrible at string handling, why write this script in bash?
 Because I wanted it to run on my router (OpenWRT), and just about every where else, with the minimal amount of dependencies.
 It is possible to run Python on OpenWRT, but Python requires more storage (more packages) than just bash.